-It is widely acknowledged that people wearing masks often suffer headaches, foggy thinking or lightheadedness.
+It is widely acknowledged that people wearing masks often suffer headaches, foggy thinking, or lightheadedness.
 But this only seems to affect the brain, which is notoriously oxygen-hungry.
-So perhaps brain's O2 needs are not seen as the most urgent consideration.
+So perhaps the brain's O2 needs are not seen as the most urgent consideration.

 Also, many people have noticed higher heart rates while wearing a mask.
 This is because low available oxygen forces the heart to beat faster, to rush red blood cells around to the various body systems to try to meet ongoing needs, particularly the oxygen-greedy brain.

 But perhaps that added strain on the heart is taken in stride, stoically, due to the compulsion to wear a mask.
 This factor is likely what is causing the frequent urination.